CloudLabsAI-Azure/AIW-DevOps-with-GitHub-V2/Hands-on lab/ms-spl-implement-ci-cd-hol2-ex-1.md

    ![](media/2dg116.png)

 ## Summary

-In this exercise, you explored and configured different GitHub Advance Security features.
+In this lab, you explored and configured different GitHub Advance Security features.

-## You have successfully completed the Lab
+###  You have successfully completed the Lab